mhinsch/LPMCalib/README.md

 Using MiniObserve has several advantages over hand-written analysis code:
 * a concise declarative interface that puts all information in one place
-* output variables are declared once and output is automatically formatted correctly
+* output variables are declared once and output is automatically formatted correctly => adding and removing output variables becomes much less error-prone
 * a lot of tedious, repetitive and thus brittle code can be avoided

 ## Usage